Simples in a cotilting heart: Examples

 We have just seen that torsionfree, almost torsion modules may be infinite dimensional, while this is not possible for torsion, almost torsionfree modules according to Remark~\ref{brick labels}.
 The next example, however, exhibits a cotilting module without torsion, almost torsionfree modules. \begin{example} Consider now the torsion pair $\tau=(\mathcal Q,\C)$ in $\Mod \Lambda$ generated by the set $\q$.
 It is cogenerated by the cotilting module

 The heart $\Hcal_\tau$ is locally coherent and hereditary, and it is equivalent to the category of quasi-coherent sheaves over $\mathbb X$.
 In particular, all simple objects in $\Hcal_\tau$ are torsion.
-In other words, there are no torsion, almost torsion-free modules, and the torsion-free, almost torsion modules coincide with the simple regular modules.
+In other words, there are no torsion, almost torsionfree modules, and the torsionfree, almost torsion modules coincide with the simple regular modules.
 For details, we refer again to \cite{rapa:2019}.

 Every simple regular module $S$ gives rise to a short exact sequence as in Theorem A, which can also be regarded as the minimal injective coresolution of the simple torsion object $S$ in $\Hcal_\tau$.
 The critical neg-isolated modules in $\Ccal$ thus coincide with the Pr\"ufer modules, and there are no special neg-isolated modules. \end{example}